eea/eea.climateadapt/README.txt

 2. Download and set up Liferay Plugins SDK
 ******************************************

-Liferay Plugins SDK is a set of Ant build files and resources strcutrued into a certain directory tree.
+Liferay Plugins SDK is a set of Ant build files and resources structured into a certain directory tree.
 It is used for creating and building portlets, themes, layouts and other components (aka plugins) of Liferay.
 You can read more at http://www.liferay.com/documentation/liferay-portal/6.0/development/-/ai/the-plugins-sdk